Introduction to midPoint Query Language

 )

-Filter is currently supported in midPoint native repository only
+The following filter is only supported in the midPoint native repository.

 . referencedBy (